UniErase: Towards Balanced and Precise Unlearning in Language Models: Introduction

-We conduct extensive experiments to validate the effectiveness of our UniErase.
-In fact, we consider fictitious and real-world knowledge in batch, sequential and precise unlearning scenarios for the Llama series of LLMs.
-Evaluating via multi-dimensional metrics on TOFU benchmark, UniErase significantly outperforms the previous SOTA forgetting baseline, achieving a $\sim 4.01\times$ improvement in model ability while demonstrating better unlearning.
-Additionally, compared with prior retaining SOTA, UniErase maintains superior model ability and is 35.96\% higher in forgetting efficacy.
+In contrast to FT-based unlearning, \ourmethod pioneers the modeling of LLM unlearning as a knowledge editing problem.
+We solve the problem that current LLM editing frameworks only support entity concept editing~\citep{wang2024knowledge, zhang2024comprehensive} via the unlearning token, and further propose Udit to truly achieve precise and balanced LLM unlearning.
+To validate the effectiveness of \ourmethod, following previous works~\citep{yuan2024closer, zhang2024negative}, we conduct extensive experiments on different scales of the \texttt{Llama-3}~\citep{dubey2024llama} LLMs.
+Actually, with \textbf{8} baselines, we consider both fictitious and real-world knowledge in batch, sequential and precise unlearning scenarios (as illustrated in Figure \ref{fig: EquiErase_intro}).
+Evaluating via multi-dimensional metrics on the TOFU~\citep{maini2024tofu} benchmark, \ourmethod significantly outperforms the previous best-forgetting baseline, attaining \textbf{$4.01\times$} performances in maintaining general knowledge and abilities while demonstrating better unlearning.
+Additionally, compared with the best-retaining baseline, \ourmethod preserves superior LLM abilities and is \textbf{35.96\%} higher in unlearning efficacy.

-In summary, our contributions can be listed as follows: \begin{itemize}[leftmargin=*] \item \textbf{Brand-new Paradigms.} Building upon UniErase, we propose a novel paradigm that achieves efficient unlearning by directly modifying model parameters instead of multi-round fine-tuning, significantly expanding the scope of future research in the current unlearning technology stack. \item \textbf{Balanced Trade-off.} Compared to previous SOTA methods, UniErase achieves more thorough unlearning and better general ability preserving, boosting the practical usability of LLM unlearning. \item \textbf{Generalized Scenarios.} UniErase achieves the best performances across batch, sequential and precise unlearning for fictitious and real-world knowledge, covering nearly all unlearning cases. \end{itemize}
+In summary, our contributions can be listed as follows: \begin{itemize}[leftmargin=*] \item \textbf{Brand-new Paradigm.} Our proposed \ourmethod represents a novel unlearning paradigm that exhibits outstanding performances by directly modifying LLM parameters instead of multi-round fine-tuning, significantly expanding the scopes of future research in the unlearning community. \item \textbf{Dual-high Balance.} \ourmethod achieves more thorough unlearning with better retention for general knowledge and abilities, boosting the practical usability of LLM unlearning. \item \textbf{Generalized Scenarios.} \ourmethod performs superbly across batch, sequential and especially precise unlearning for fictitious and real-world knowledge, covering diverse unlearning tasks. \end{itemize}